Configuring Amazon Web Services Cloud

 Warning

 To avoid Amazon Web Services costs, ensure that you enable only management events in your organization's CloudTrail.
-If you enable all events or create a new organization CloudTrail, you will incur costs.
+If you enable all events or create a new organization trail, you will incur costs.
 Refer to the CloudTrail pricing for more details.

 You should verify your configuration before connecting your source.